 - the team members see their expertise as proprietary and a source of power they are unwilling to share

-If your team behaves like #1, this is a functional team that has the potential of being high performing
+If your team behaves like #1, this is a functional team that has the potential of being a high performing

 If your team looks like #2, it is made up of a group of people from group 3 and group 1.

-If you are leading #1 congratulations, your work isn’t over, but you have the beginnings of a successful outcome.
-You have a self-die ted and self-governed work team that needs you, the leader, to maybe arbitrate, realign, redirect or re-vision the work.
+If you are leading #1, congratulations, your work isn’t over, but you have the beginnings of a successful outcome.
+You have a self-die ted and self-governed work team that needs you, the leader, to maybe arbitrate, realign, redirect, or re-vision the work.

-But what should you do as a leader when faced with team exhibiting the traits of 2 or 3?
+But what should you do as a leader when faced with a team exhibiting the traits of 2 or 3?

 That’s what leaders do, realign misaligned teams.
-With both teams, 3 and 2, the challenge is similar, but the risk of a successful outcome is greater with three than with 2.
+With both teams, 3 and 2, the challenge is similar, but the risk of a successful outcome is higher with three than with 2.
 With 2, you have a possibility that the team that is actively sharing their expertise will inspire the others to open up.
-This result may require some active coaching and encouragement from the leader, but you have people demonstrating the desired behaviors to support that coaching and motivation.
+This result may require some active coaching and encouragement from the leader, but you have people demonstrating the desired behaviors to support coaching and motivation.

-Understanding purpose and outcome and their expertise or role are the easier to manage as a leader.
-They involve stating the purpose and value of the project, establishing the individual’s role and the importance of their contribution and affirming your trust and reliance on their unique expertise in the successful conclusion of the project.
-If it is due to the selfish reasons for hoarding knowledge or expertise the leader has an opportunity to create a culture of trust and knowledge sharing.
+Understanding purpose and outcome and their expertise or role are easier to manage as a leader.
+They involve stating the purpose and value of the project, establishing the individual’s role and the importance of their contribution, and affirming your trust and reliance on their unique expertise in the successful conclusion of the project.
+If it is due to the selfish reasons for hoarding knowledge or skill, the leader has an opportunity to create a culture of trust and knowledge sharing.
 If the person doesn’t align with a team culture of knowledge and expertise sharing, the “hoarder” needs to be redirected to a culture that fits them better.